cmu-phil/py-tetrad/pytetrad/R/INSTALLATION.md

 ```
 Save this file as `.Renviron` in your home directory, `~`.
 Again, this should be the path to the `.../Home` directory of **your** JDK.

-Then when you open RStudio below by double clicking on its icon, after following step 4, step 5 should work.
+Then when you open RStudio below by double-clicking on its icon, after following step 4, step 5 should work.
 If not, come back to this step and double-check your work.

 #### (5) Open a terminal window, and type the following:
 ```